 There are many national and local computer vendors who can provide a hardware and software package to meet your needs.
 In addition, students may purchase a computer at the University's Computer Depot at discounted prices.
 The Depot has packages available for purchase and can answer questions regarding technology or pricing.

 Computers purchased through The Depot are available at the beginning of the semester; students are contacted regarding pickup arrangements.
 The Depot also provides support for problems associated with your computer hardware via the Univerity’s TechTeam.
-Most software can be purchased at purchased at the UVM Bookstore.
+Most software can be purchased at the UVM Bookstore.

 All CEMS Students: Minimum and Suggested Hardware